tom-milner/swarm_construction/README.md

 - `esc` --> Quit the simulation.

 ### Changing Parameters
-To tweak the situation, you can change the following parameters:
+To tweak the situation, you can change the following parameters in `main.py`:
-- Number of agents
+- Number of agents - `num_agents`
+- Simulation shape file - `shape_file`

+Agent parameters can be found in `agent.py`.

 ## Documentation
 For documentation, see the `/docs` directory [here](./docs/readme.md).